-Bridging Voices (The Portland GSA Youth Chorus) is a youth chorus for all gay, straight, and questioning youth, between the ages of 13-22, and strives to be a safe, accessible place for youth to experience empowerment and unity through music.
+Bridging Voices (The Portland GSA Youth Chorus) is a youth chorus for gay, straight and questioning youth, ages 13-20, and strives to be a safe, accessible place for youth to experience empowerment and unity through music.
 It is Portland’s first Queer/Straight Alliance Youth Chorus and is one of the largest choruses of its kind, in the nation.

 While it is known as a chorus, it is actually more than that.
 For queer youth who struggle with identity, family acceptance, bullying at school and other challenges facing sexual minorities, Bridging Voices is hope.
 For these young adults, the chorus provides a community they more closely identify with and a family of like-minded allies who accept and respect them.
 As a result, they discover they can finally be who they are meant to be — without excuses or explanations.
 One of the core principles of the chorus’ mission is to build bridges, not walls and to break down the foundations of homophobia and transphobia through visibility and diversity.